Urgent Challenges Ahead

 Navigating Talent Shortages

-In Germany, AmropCivitas has been called on to navigate talent shortages and supply leadership that can embrace diverse stakeholder priorities, while keeping a tight rein on risk management.
+In Germany, Amrop has been called on to navigate talent shortages and supply leadership that can embrace diverse stakeholder priorities, while keeping a tight rein on risk management.
 AmropCivitas has the expertise to provide the top leadership talent needed to meet accelerating growth demands in this fast-changing sector.

 Our track record speaks for itself: over the past eight years, we have conducted 100+ search assignments in infrastructure.
 Some 40% of our work is executed in utilities, 50% in construction and new infrastructure, and the remainder mainly in steel and building materials.
 More than 70% of our search assignments are at board, CEO, C-Suite, or senior technical level.

-AmropCivitas Partners and Researchers combine deep sectorial knowledge with local market expertise, backed by global resources.
+Amrop Partners and Researchers combine deep sectorial knowledge with local market expertise, backed by global resources.
 We work closely with clients in the cost-effective, robust, and sustainable deployment of global talent.

-AmropCivitas is happy to discuss your needs and help you fill your open positions.
+Amrop is happy to discuss your needs and help you fill your open positions.

 1Energy

-Electricity from renewables is generated by Wind and hydropower, biomass, municipal waste, and photovoltaics.
+Electricity from renewables is generated by wind and hydropower, biomass, municipal waste, and photovoltaics.
 Renewables delivered a gross figure of around 41 per cent of the (net) electricity generation in Germany.

 • Integration of renewables